devrajashwin/No-more-fighting-with-ads-in-YouTube-/README.md

 - Block ads with uBlock Origin
 - Skip sponsor segments with SponsorBlock
 - Adjust video speed using **Up and Down buttons** (up to ∞) on the remote with Youtube Speed Control.
+- Replaces thumbnails with Clickbait Remover for Youtube (experiment, not available now).

 ## Requirements:
 - Android 9+ (Google TV, FireOS, Android TV, Android tablets)